Lexington Dip, The Classic Hill Country North Carolina Barbecue Sauce

 1) Whisk together all the ingredients and let them sit for at least three hours to allow the flavors to meld.
 Overnight is better.
 A week is best.
 The locals mop it on the meat with a basting brush once every hour while cooking.
 If you do mop, a good silicon brush is best.
 It holds lots of fluid and is easy to clean.
 A lot of places still use string mops, but I think these are to hard to clean and potential sources of food poisoning.

-2) Before serving, take the remaining mop and boil it to sterilize it.
-With a clean brush, to prevent contamination by a brush used on uncooked meat, mop the meat one last time.
-Serve the sauce in a cruet on the side so your guests can drizzle on more if they wish.
-Leftovers will keep for months in the refrigerator.
+3) Take the remaining mop and serve it in a cruet on the side so your guests can drizzle on more if they wish.